Pulse Diagnosis for Pregnancy and Baby Gender

 When a Chinese medicine practitioner tells you so, it means that you are pregnant.

 Chinese medicine practitioners (CMP) diagnose patients mainly through four examinations, which are “observing”, “smelling”, “listening and asking questions”, as well as “touching”.

-It is the fourth diagnostic technique that the CMP can feel the development of a new life, as a lot of changes occur in the cardiovascular system after conception.
+There are a lot of changes occur in the cardiovascular system after conception.
 Changes include an increase in the amount of circulating blood, increase in the oestrogen levels, increase of heart rate to 10-15 bpm, increase in basal metabolic rate and more.
-With such changes, CMP can detect pregnancy even earlier than using a pregnancy test tube.
+With such changes, CMP can detect pregnancy even earlier than using a pregnancy test tube, through pulse diagnosis.

 In Chinese Medicine theory, male is Yang, female is Yin; and left is also Yang whereas right is Yin.
 In his book Bin Hu Mai Xue (瀕湖脈學)* published in 1564, Li Shi Zhen (李時珍) who is considered to be the the greatest herbalists in Chinese history, pointed out that,